Analytics206/arxiv_pipeline/README.md

 A modular, fully local, open-source pipeline for fetching, structuring, and exploring AI research papers from arXiv.org.
 It allows offline graph-based and semantic search through MongoDB, Neo4j, and Qdrant using Hugging Face embeddings.
 All services run in Docker for easy, consistent local deployment.

 🚀 Key Features
-Local-first: Everything runs offline—no cloud dependencies.
+Local-first: Everything runs offline—no cloud dependencies but can deploy to cloud in containers.

-arXiv Ingestion: Fetch papers from the cs.AI category (configurable).
+arXiv Ingestion: Fetch papers from the cs.AI category (configurable) see list down document.

 MongoDB Storage: Stores structured and raw metadata.

 Graph Representation: Neo4j graph database captures relationships between papers, authors, and categories.

+LLM Category Summary: LLM reads papers to categories by subject, architecture and mathatical models.

 Semantic Embeddings: Embeds text using Hugging Face models, stored in Qdrant for similarity search.

 Configurable & Modular: Centralized settings let you switch categories, models, and components.

+User Inferace: User friendly interface for explore datasets, knowledge graphs and similarity search.

 Containerized: Fully Dockerized for isolated, repeatable setup.